KingRaver/A-New-Paradigm/README.md

 ## Configuration

-The bot's behavior can be customized through the `config.py` file:
+The agent's behavior can be customized through the `config.py` file:

 - `CORRELATION_INTERVAL`: Time between analysis cycles (in minutes)
 - `MAX_RETRIES`: Maximum number of retry attempts for operations